allanmcarvalho/numerable/README.md

 - **abs** - Get absolute value.
 Available as static method and instance method.
 - **add** - Add numbers.
 Available as static method and instance method.
+- **asHumanPercentage** - Format number to human percentage.
+Available only as instance method.
+- **asFractionPercentage** - Format number to fraction percentage.
+Available only as instance method.
 - **equal** - Compare numbers.
 Available as static method and instance method.
 - **diff** - Get difference between numbers.
 Available as static method and instance method.
 - **divide** - Divide numbers.
 Available as static method and instance method.